 Some golf buddies and I got together for an early morning round yesterday at San Dimas Canyon, which I reviewed fairly recently and things haven’t changed too much.
 If anything, the fairways have actually gotten worse there, which was sad to see.
 Nonetheless, this article will focus only on the afternoon round at Santa Anita Golf Course.

 In some ways, it felt like visiting an old friend.
-I had a regular group of guys and we played together almost every weekend on various LA County Courses, as well as the Long Beach courses.
+I used to have a regular group of guys and we played together almost every weekend on various LA County Courses, as well as the Long Beach courses.
 They were residents and had early booking privileges for all these courses.
 For whatever reason, Santa Anita was always the easiest for them to book early morning weekend rounds.
 We probably ended up here a couple times a month on average and it was always a solid track to enjoy.